Deepika Padukone Was Asked To Get A BOOB JOB Done To Be Picked Up By Bollywood Producers!

 - Deepika Padukone Makes A HUGE SACRIFICE WRT Her Career Because Of Her Wedding With Ranveer Singh?

 Deepika Padukone is not just an actress, she's an icon!
-Many young girls look up to her and wants to be like her.
-Be it her contribution in film or social activities, she has always done a commendable job and made her fans super proud.
-In her exclusive interview with ES magazine, Deepika Padukone talked about many things including depression, childhood, #MeToo campaign, marriage and sexism in film industry.
+Many young girls look up to her and want to be like her.
+Be it her contribution to films or social activities, she has always done a commendable job and made her fans super proud.
+In her exclusive interview with ES magazine, Deepika Padukone talked about many things including depression, childhood, #MeToo campaign, marriage and sexism in the film industry.

 Deepika Reveals The Sad Reality Of Film Industry

-Speaking about facing sexism in the begininng of her career, she told, "There were lots of things I was advised [to do].
+Speaking about facing sexism at the beginning of her career, she told, "There were lots of things I was advised [to do].
 To get a boob job, do the beauty pageants.
 They felt it was the right way to be recognised or picked up by a Bollywood director or producer."

 "It might be an easier way to achieve what you want to achieve.
 But I haven't been that person; I've always followed my gut."